d0n601/CSUS-CSC154/Project/midterm_report/README.md

 Ideally, the same BadUSB device would be able to infect Windows, OSX, and Linux.
 However, we're still uncertain that this is technically achievable given the way USB functions.
 Currently we do not have knowledge of how to detect which operating system a victim's computer is running.
 We may need to configure different devices to be plugged in depending on the victim's machine.
 However, we will still explore how one device may be used to infect all OS(s).
 An option we're exploring is simply loading all of our payloads onto one device, and attempting to execute each of them quietly until the machine is infected.

 A different device per OS would be perfectly acceptable in an attack scenario in which the attacker has physical access to the victim's machine.
 The devices are cheap and small, so carrying three of them should be no issue.
-However, for attack scenarios in which the drive is left in a public place for a victim to find, the ability to infect any OS would greatly improve the success rate.
+However, for attack scenarios in which the BadUSB device is left in a public place for a victim to find (disguised as a lost flash drive), the ability to infect any OS would greatly improve the success rate.

+Lastly, once a victim is initially infected, we'd like to keep them infected.
+This means we're exploring how to add our payloads to run on startup, but without root/admin privileges this may not be feasible.